 I eagerly checked the weather from our local news station, looking for any possibility of a snow day.
 It’s not so much that I enjoy snow (I don’t).
-And while I adore my kids, I wasn’t missing them so much that I craved a day being snowed inside with them.

 But a snow day means a couple of things.
 No alarm clock.
 (Hallelujah!)
 No worry about whether all the kids have the right clothes clean for picture day, or gym day, or red and gray day.
 (Yahoo!)
 But, best of all…

 no lunches to pack.

 Ugh!
 Packing lunches is the worst.
 You have to make sure you have everything on hand.
 Then trying to make sure this kid gets their daily PB&J made just so without the crusts, while that kid gets anything at all but a sandwich is a headache.

 Not that I am the type of parent that caters to their child’s every whim.
 I’ve already written on my feelings about kids learning to deal with disappointment.
 Still, some days there are enough battles to fight.
 Amirite?

 But you know another parenting technique I’m a fan of?
 Teaching the kids to do things themselves.

 It’s only partly a cop out.
 Sure, I love the fact that I remove myself from the equation.
 But aside from the fact that my main job is to make sure they have food available to them (not the perfect food to their little taste buds, mind you, but healthy choices), it’s also my job to make sure that they can one day care for themselves.

 And elementary school is not too young to get started on this.